 After the death of Dr. Aray, Mrs. Leonora Aray lived in Cincinnati for a time, before moving to Ypsilanti, Michigan.
 She appears on the 1920 census as living at 612 Monroe Avenue.
-Her occupation is listed as a public school teacher and her son, Langston lived next door with his wife Grace.
+Her occupation was listed as a public school teacher and her son, Langston lived next door with his wife Grace.

 Mrs. Aray died on the 23rd of June, 1924.
 She was buried at the Highland Cemetery in Ypsilanti, Michigan.